-During spring convocation from June 10-12, the next cohort of Concordia graduates will be walking across the stage at Place des Arts.
-If you’re one of them, you’ll want everything to go as smoothly as possible as you collect the diploma you’ve worked towards for years.
+During fall convocation on November 18, the next cohort of Concordia graduates will be walking across the stage at Place des Arts.
+If you’re one of them, you’ll want everything to go as smoothly as possible as you collect the diploma you’ve worked toward for years.

 1. Prioritize punctuality

 If there’s one day on the academic calendar when you don’t want to be late, this is it.
 Whether you're getting there by car or commuting, give yourself enough time: plan for potential traffic or unexpected stops and slowdowns on the metro.

 Show up at least one hour before the ceremony begins to find out exactly where you’re supposed to be receiving your diploma.